MYTllc/royal-selfbot/readme.md

 ---

-Royal Selfbot is an experimental Node.js library for interacting with the Discord API using a user account (self-bot).
+Royal Code SelfBot is an experimental Node.js library for interacting with the Discord API using a user account (self-bot).
 It provides a familiar structure to libraries like discord.js, but adapted for user tokens.
 Includes support for `@discordjs/voice` (with limitations).